 What it lacks in opera houses and surfers it makes up for in truly unique experiences.
 A visit to the region could see you swimming in waterfalls in the middle of the bush without another person in sight; star gazing with no light pollution; or flying in a helicopter to take in the undulating landscape, a mixture of endless coastline, beaches, outback and waterfalls.

-After dining alfresco amongst breath-taking views, guests will have the opportunity to relax around a campfire under the stars and chat with Torode before returning to comfortable tented cabins, each with an en suite bathroom and private deck.
-Just when we thought trips to the Kimberley couldn’t get any more unique.
+The Bungle Bungle Wilderness Lodge is ideally located in the World Heritage-listed Purnululu National Park where alfresco dining is amongst breath-taking views is an experience to be savoured.
+Guests will have the opportunity to relax around a campfire under the stars and chat to fellow guests before returning to comfortable tented cabins, each with an en suite bathroom and private deck.

 Spotlight on: Bungle Bungle Wilderness Lodge